Instant Pot Beef Ramen Bowls

 How to Make Beef Ramen Bowls in an Electric Pressure Cooker

-Full recipe directions at the bottom of the page.
+Full recipe steps and ingredient amounts at the bottom of the page in the recipe card.

 This Instant Pot Beef Ramen Bowls recipe uses beef stew meat, frozen vegetables and instant ramen noodles to make a flavorful meal the entire family will enjoy.
 This is also a great way to use a leaner, tougher cut of beef to cut up into stew meat.